so1icitx/Hacking-Notes/BlueTeam/SysAdmin/Linux Administrator/Linux Filesystem Directories/bin/README.markdown

 # /bin: Essential User Command Binaries

 The `/bin` directory is the home of essential command-line tools that keep a Linux system running, whether you're a regular user or troubleshooting in recovery mode.
-These are the core utilities—like `ls`, `cp`, and `cat`—that let you navigate, manage files, and interact with the system.
+These are the core utilities, like `ls`, `cp`, and `cat`, that let you navigate, manage files, and interact with the system.
 Think of `/bin` as the toolbox every Linux user needs, always available even if other parts of the filesystem aren’t mounted.

 ## Purpose